 Jim P's Termite digger just after it was delivered to his house.
 The engine has been removed temporarily.

 The Termite's hydraulic controls.

 I am extremely grateful to Tom for taking the time to write to me about the history of T J Products and for providing the original pictures and operators manual.
-Thanks also to Jim and Adrian for the photographs and brochure.
+Thanks also to Jim, Adrian and Barry for the photographs and brochure.

 Can you help improve this page?
 Do you own a Termite Micro Excavator?
 If so please contact the webmaster.